-- 1. All KCl infusion/bolus orders must be approved by the attending neonatologist and such approval should be documented in the "comments" section of the order. - 2.
+- All KCl infusion/bolus orders must be approved by the attending neonatologist or neonatology fellow and such approval should be documented in the "comments" section of the order. - 2.
 Rates of administration that exceed 0.25 mEq/kg/hr should be justified in the "comments" section of the order.